nicobailon/mcp-to-pi-tools/README.md

 | 100+ chars, agents fumble & loop | ~50 chars, reliable execution |
 | Abstract entry point | One tool per script, schema-aligned |

+## Why This Works for Pi (and other agents)

+**Pi doesn't support MCP directly.** Instead, it relies on simple CLI tools that agents invoke via Bash.
+The pattern is:

+1. Create a CLI tool (any language, any executable)
+2. Write a README describing usage
+3. Reference it in `AGENTS.md` (global or project-specific)

+This tool automates that pattern for MCP servers:

+1. **Discovers** MCP tools via mcporter
+2. **Generates** each as a standalone executable + README
+3. **Registers** them in `AGENTS.md` format

+**Result:** MCP tools become first-class Pi-native tools that agents invoke directly.

+*For the rationale behind this approach, see [What if you don't need MCP?](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/) by Mario Zechner.*

 ## Quick Start

 ```bash